paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/06.course-start-end-dates/docs.md

 ![](start-end-dates.png)

-##### Our suggestion is that you set the date one week prior to the actual start date.
-##### The course should be set to end within a month of the actual class.
+##### The start date will be set automatically to the first of the month prior to the beginning of class.

-##### This affects which courses are in the "Future", "Past", and "In Process" tabs on Moodle.
+As the instructor, you will have access to the course as soon as the course is created, about 6 weeks before the end of the previous semester.

+##### Courses are set to be current for 120 days which will cover a full semester plus the exam period.

+Students can still access the course in the 'Past' tab on their Moodle Dashboard after the course has ended.

 ![](start-end-save.png)